 - Light gum bleeding

 There are a number of factors that can cause these symptoms, including:

 - Infrequent brushing and flossing

 - Plaque trapped in hard-to-reach places

 - Diabetes and other health conditions

 Regular checkups are the best way to avoid gum disease as well as manage it if you have it.
 The American Dental Association recommends that you see your dentist for a professional cleaning and routine examination on a biannual basis—or more often if he or she recommends it.
 It is not unusual for a dentist to advise a more frequent timetable if you have developed gum disease or are currently prone to it.

 While gingivitis is reversible and that reversal can even be accomplished at home, there is a thin line between early gum disease and it evolving into periodontitis, which is not reversible and much more serious.
 Professional cleanings also make gingivitis less likely by removing any plaque or tartar you missed.
 In the event you have gingivitis, your dentist may advise chlorhexidine gluconate—an antibacterial oral rinse.
 Your dentist may also adjust your oral hygiene regimen and make other recommendations.

 Protect Your Gums

 While there are no guarantees, brushing twice a day, flossing daily, and seeing your dentist twice a year all but ensure that you remain gingivitis-free.
-If you notice any of the warning signs associated with gum disease, Jeffrey D. Clark, DDS, recommends that you schedule an appointment right away.
+If you notice any of the warning signs associated with gum disease, Jeffrey D. Clark, DDS, recommends that you schedule an appointment right away for gum disease and gingivitis treatment near you.
 Dr. Clark can perform a comprehensive exam and advise you on how to proceed.
-Call us at 480 585 1853 today to schedule your checkup at Scottsdale Dental Excellence.
+Call us at 480 585 1853 today to schedule your checkup at Scottsdale Cosmetic Dentistry Excellence.